aldec/TySOM-3A-ZU19EG/README.md

 ## Vitis-Platforms

-A collection of configuration platforms for Xilinx Vitis tool that help customers use Aldec TySOm board with Vitis to accelerate algorithms in Zynq FPGA chip.
+A collection of configuration platforms for Xilinx Vitis tool that help customers use Aldec TySOM board with Vitis to accelerate algorithms in Zynq FPGA chip.

 <a name="tysom_sdx_platforms"/>